sspmapi/datanode/README.md

 # datanode
 A docker image with a CDH Hadoop datanode + impalad deamon.

-must start impalad:
+must start impalad with:
-docker exec -i -t datanode1 /bin/bash
-sudo service impala-server start
+docker exec -i -t datanode /bin/bash sudo service impala-server start

 Based on the works of: